malachi-iot/estdlib/README.md

 Doubly-linked list having the same capabilities as forward_list with its node allocation.

+## Optional

+The `optional` class is present for your convenience.
+Also a `layer1::optional` is available which has no internal boolean flag and instead depends on a null value of your choosing to represent 'no value' state.

 ## IO Streams

 Rudimentary ostream/istream support is now present.
 The API is mostly internal,